Frequently Asked Questions

 • Professional development for instructors and Teaching Assistants

-Subject to available capacity, in-kind support from the CTLT is available for TLEF projects for Curriculum Development, Learning Design, Evaluation (10 hours in-kind), and Learning Technology Support.
+Subject to available capacity, in-kind support from the CTLT is available for TLEF projects for academic program development, course development , learning design, evaluation (10 hours in-kind), and Learning Technology Support.
 Applicants must consult with the CTLT before including in-kind support from The CTLT in their proposal or budget.

 • TLEF funding can be used to hire students to assist with the project.
 Common types of student appointments on TLEF projects include: Graduate or Undergraduate Academic Assistant (UAA or GAA); Graduate or Undergraduate Teaching Assistant (GTA or UTA).
 It is not typically appropriate to hire students as Graduate or Undergraduate Research Assistants (GRA or URA) for TLEF projects as TLEF projects are not connected to research grants.
 More information on student hiring can be found on the UBC HR website: https://hr.ubc.ca/managers-admins/recruiting-and-hiring/student-employees/hiring-student-employee